codemarc/refinery/README.md

 I wrote a little shell script to do just that.

-These days I always think cloud first so a added a docker image to run in the cloud as well
+These days I always think cloud first so a added a docker image to run in the cloud as well.
+And then I added the linkage between github and docker to automate the image build as well.